-Pack this smoky Chipotle Sweet Potato Soup in your lunch, or come home to a warm bowl on a cool fall day.
+Pack this smoky Chipotle Sweet Potato Soup in your lunch, or come home to a warm bowl on a chilly day.
 Serve with crispy polenta croutons and toasted sage leaves for a quick and easy meal.
 This sweet potato soup cooks in one pot in about 30 minutes.

 Is there anything better than a simple bowl of warm soup on a cool day?
 I like to think of soup as a culinary hug.
 This smoky Chipotle Sweet Potato Soup has all the elements we crave in the fall and winter months: rich warm colour, smooth velvety texture, and a satisfying earthy spiciness.